HINDI 201: INTERMEDIATE HINDI

 Our Intermediate Hindi 201 course is specifically designed for adults (and children over 10 yrs) who have completed the full Introductory Hindi 101-104 series of courses and who wish to continue their language learning.
 This class may also be suitable for students who can already read and write in Devanāgrī, but need to learn additional Hindi grammar, vocabulary and conversational skills.
 If you are a potential new student and may wish to enrol, please contact us.

-Intermediate Hindi 201 is currently offered in 2021 Term 1 on Friday evenings from 6:00-7:30pm during school Terms.
+Intermediate Hindi 201 is next offered in 2022 Term 1 on Wednesday afternoons from 4:00-5:30pm during school Terms.
 Each Term consists of 8 weekly classes.
-Hindi 201 Term 1 classes begin on Friday 19 February 2021 and run for eight successive weeks, with the last class of the Term held on Friday 9 April 2021.
+Hindi 201 Term 1 classes begin on Wednesday 16 February 2022 and run for eight successive weeks, with the last class of the Term held on Wednesday 6 April 2022.
 Subsequent Intermediate classes (Hindi 202-204) will be held in the same time slot.

 Intermediate Hindi 201 continues with practice reading and writing in Devanāgarī (देवनागरी) script, and includes continued intermediate grammar, vocabulary and conversation.
 Subsequent Terms focus on new grammatical points, vocabulary and on improving conversational skills.
 Hindi film songs and ghazals continue to be introduced.